nondualit/hardening/README.md

-# Hardering stuff
+# Hardening stuff
 You may still admin Linux servers and want to harden them:

 In this repo so far:
-- Ubuntu hardering script
+- Ubuntu hardening script